Table of Contents

-A bill of sale is only required during vessel registration if you do not have the current registration card, the title lacks room for transfer, or the seller needs proof to obtain a sales tax credit.
-There is no official vessel bill of sale provided by the state, but you can use a free template online or create your own.
-All vessel bills of sale should, however, contain:
+A boat bill of sale is only required during vessel registration if you do not have the current registration card, the title lacks room for transfer, or the seller needs proof to obtain a sales tax credit.
+All vessel bills of sale should contain:

 - The names, contact information, and signature of the buyer and seller

 - The hull identification number or HIN